W-David-Porter/acim/src/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 ³While lack does not exist in the creation of God, it is very apparent in what you have made.
 ⁴It is, in fact, the essential difference between them.
 ⁵Lack implies that you would be better off in a state somehow different from the one you are in.
-⁶Until the ‘separation’, which is the meaning of the ‘fall’, nothing was lacking.
+⁶Until the “separation’, which is the meaning of the “fall’, nothing was lacking.
 ⁷There were no needs at all.
 ⁸Needs arise only when you deprive yourself.
 ⁹You act according to the particular order of needs you establish.